Mastering the RFQ Process

 - Evaluation criteria and their weights

 Time spent in preparation saves exponentially more time later.
-Vague or incomplete RFQs lead to back-and-forth clarifications, inconsistent quotes, and ultimately poor decisions.
+Vague or incomplete RFQs lead to back-and-forth clarifications, inconsistent quotes, and ultimately poor decisions—and they're one of the leading reasons RFQs don't get answered on time.

 2. Create Standardized Templates